Solarpunk: How to Get Cotton Early for Research Table Upgrades

 Advertisement

-Use the Build Hammer for access, not for a full construction project
+Use the Build Hammer for access, not a build project

-• Look up before you place anything.
-Pick the shortest line to the ledge.
+• Look up and pick the shortest line to the ledge before placing anything.

-• Build a narrow staircase or ramp path instead of a wide platform.
+• Build a narrow staircase or ramp, not a wide platform.

-• If one angle feels awkward, shift a little rather than stacking extra pieces into a bad route.
+• If the angle feels awkward, reposition rather than stacking extra pieces.

 FinalBoss // Gear